Well done to you, its nice to see some one doing something properly!"

 Our sailing directions give you exact instructions for sailing to Ilot Brosse from Kuto anchorage in Isle of Pines.

 Now that you know how to get there and how to enter the anchorage lagoons, put your cursor over the yellow anchor on the right to find out about the eastern most anchorage.

-An image of that anchorage pops up instantly along with an ACCURATE GPS position, the type of bottom and related anchoring conditions, depth of the anchorage, protection from various winds, etc.
+An image of that anchorage pops up instantly along with a GPS position accurate to within 5 meters, the type of bottom and related anchoring conditions, depth of the anchorage, protection from various winds, etc.

 There are three anchorages offered for this island and this is the middle one - very protected and beautiful:

 And this is the third anchorage, the most westerly one with GPS points, depths and anchoring conditions.